 The V6 seems to perform best on carpets, mainly due to the brush design.
 It provides strong suction on hard-floors but has a tendency to push larger debris around.
 This usually isn’t a problem, however, as larger objects such as cereal are usually best cleaned with a dust pan and brush.

-Despite its manufacturer’s claims, the Dyson V6 can’t match the suction power of corded models.
-But for most tasks it does an excellent job.
+Despite its manufacturer’s claims, we don’t think the Dyson V6 can match the suction power of corded models – especially powerful Dyson uprights.
+But for most tasks it does a solid job.
 The only time you’ll notice the V6 struggle on “normal” mode is when vacuuming very thick carpets or rugs, or trying to clean particularly stubborn pet hair.

 One of the toughest jobs for vacuums is pet hair, and the V6 is capable of sucking up most hair from both carpets and hard floors (although this often takes a few passes).
 It does struggle with the toughest pet hair though, especially in long carpets, so it’s probably best used as a “little and often” vacuum to reduce pet hair while using a more powerful corded model for the heavy work.